kyma-incubator/compass/components/director/README.md

 - `--reuse-db` - Can be used in combination with `--skip-db-cleanup` to reuse an already existing DB.
 - `--dump-db` - Starts director with DB, populated with data from CMP development environment.
 - `--debug` - Starts director in debugging mode on default port `40000`.
-- `--async-enabled` - Enables asynchronous operations scheduling.
-A prerequisite for this option is a running [Operations Controller](../operations-controller/) component.
+- `--async-enabled` - Enables scheduling of asynchronous operations.
+To use this option, make sure that the [Operations Controller](../operations-controller/) component is running.

 > **NOTE**: Director component has certificate cache, which is populated with an external certificate through Kubernetes secret.
 Locally, you can override the secret data with certificate and key that you need for testing or debugging.
 Check the table below for environment variables.